swiftlang/swift-book/TSPL.docc/ReferenceManual/Attributes.md

 -->

-In addition to member implementations, you can also write the following in the extension, all of which must not match a declaration in the Objective-C header:
+In addition to member implementations, you can also write the following declarations in the extension, which must not match a declaration in the Objective-C header:

 - Overrides for superclass members.
+  You mark these declarations with `override` as usual.
 - Helper members with a `fileprivate` or `private` access control level that aren't marked `final`.
   To access them from Objective-C, either declare them in a header that's not visible to the Swift compiler or access them using their selector.
 - Helper members  with `internal` or `private` access, which are accessible only from other Swift code.
-  You mark these declarations `final`; they're `@nonobjc` by default.
+  You mark these declarations `final`, and they're implicitly marked with the `nonobjc` attribute.
-  For initializers, you mark the declaration `@nonobjc`.
+  For initializers, you apply the `nonobjc` attribute instead.
 - APIs with `public` or `package` access, which are only accessible to Swift clients.
-  You mark these declarations `final`; they're `@nonobjc` by default.
+  You mark these declarations `final`, and they're implicitly marked with the `nonobjc` attribute.
-  For initializers, you mark the declaration `@nonobjc`.
+  For initializers, you apply the `nonobjc` attribute instead.

 <!--
 XXX TR: Please confirm discussion of inits.